 Perhaps my experience is coloured by culture more than religion.
 After all, Punjabi weddings are known for getting raucous even when both parties are Muslim.
 Bengali weddings on the other hand are relatively sedate.
 In fact, it’s only recently that Bengali brides have been allowed to smile.
 Prior to that, they were encouraged to demonstrate sorrow at the loss of family and the loss of innocence.

 I smile as darkness falls over Wadi Rum and the dancing grows more graceless.
-It’s funny how travel changes your mind even about things you’ve believed your whole life.
+It’s strange how travel can change your mind about even things you’ve believed your whole life.

 Lonely Planet Jordan is a comprehensive guide to Jordan, ideal for those who want to both explore the top sights and take the road less travelled.